TLucking/RAS-University/docs/vision-for-robotics.md

 Answer: True.

 Question 2 (Multiple Choice):
-What does the rotation matrix RiRi​ represent in the transformation equation?
+What does the rotation matrix Ri​ represent in the transformation equation?
 A) Scaling of the coordinates
 B) Rotation to align the world axes with the camera axes
 C) Translation from the world origin to the camera origin